Ordina-Group/cursus-docker/markdown/continuousdelivery.md

 ### Jenkins - Job service-tests (1/3)
-The test job perform tests against our running container.
-Gradle will start a JMeter test and JMeter will use our `test_service` container as its target.
+The test job performs integration tests against our running container.

 - Go edit the configuration in Jenkins of item `service-tests`
 - In the Delivery Pipeline Configuration it's the `test` task in the `QA` stage